-Poor Reviews and Low Ticket Sales Result in Untimely Demise
+Poor Reviews And Low Broadway Ticket Sales Result In Untimely Demise

 Closing After 81 Performances, Including Previews

 With this tepid critical response and lackluster box office performance, American Psycho has now closed after just 81 performances, including its 27 preview performances.
 It has certainly closed at a financial loss, failing to recoup anywhere near its $8.8 million capitalization.

 Over the course of the run for reported box office figures thus far, the average percentage reached of gross potential was 53.01%, the average paid admission was $77.79, and the average audience capacity was filled up to 87.14%.

 Brand Name Recognition Isn't Enough

 These numbers may not be horrendous, but in the math of Broadway profitability, they just don’t add up.
 While Broadway is certainly not a science, in this case, the relatively inexperienced producing team hedged their bets on a show based primarily on its brand name recognition, and encouraged by its surprising success in London.

 However, a show that feels satisfying cultish in a small, classy London venue can have a very different impact on a large, unforgiving Broadway stage.